What is Three.js

-I didn't find the three.js documentation to be all that intuitive, but after finding some code examples and modifying them, it came together pretty quickly.
+I didn't find the three.js documentation to be all that intuitive, but after modifying online code examples, I got something working quickly, which I'll share here with you.

-I set up a React app with the shapes I was able to make, where each page is its own React component.
-I then just tweaked each component from page to page, to make a variety of shapes.
+The React app shows the shapes I was able to make, where each page is its own React component.
+I tweaked each component from page to page, to make a variety of shapes.

-You can see a few shapes I made with three.js in the image below, also included in the repo.
+You can see a few square shapes against a blue background created with three.js in the image below, also included in the repo.

 Other examples in the repo include a 3d pyramid shape, cones, a torus, and a pretzel shape.

-You can run the app as a regular React app; if you're using yarn, as I do, install the dependencies, then run 'yarn start'.
+You can run the app as a regular React app.

-This app has a quirk, that sometimes the new page shape doesn't load until you press refresh; for my purposes, drawing shapes for myself, that didn't matter, but you may want to fix it.
+This app has a quirk: the new page shape doesn't always load until you press refresh.

-Each page is just another iteration on those recombined items.
+Each page in my app is just another iteration on those recombined items.

 What you see in the repo is a series of shapes, basically trying out the different options three.js makes available to you, in basic form.